Search Knowledge Base by Keyword

 Here are some sample state links-

-Major New York tax reform was passed in April 2015 which aligned taxation between New York City and New York State.
-NYC was like Rome, and was off in the weeds as compared to New York State.
-Regardless, New York City S Corp tax rate is 8.85%.
+New York City S Corp tax rate is 8.85%.
 Tennessee is 6.5%.
 Texas is about 1% on gross receipts exceeding $1 million.
 Washington DC has a tax it imposes on S corporations, but tax is exempt if over 80% of the revenue is from personal service.
+All kinds of rules!

 Do you want more wrinkles?
 Here you go- California (we just love to pick on them) has a unique rule to their franchise tax.
 As a garden-variety LLC, you are taxed on gross receipts in addition to the $800 franchise tax.
 For example, you could have $1,000,000 in gross receipts and $1,000,000 in expenses.
-Your franchise tax would be $800 + $6,000 although you do not have any net income.
+Your franchise tax would be $800 + $6,000 (for the 2023 tax year) although you do not have any net income.
 Yuck.

-However, if this LLC is taxed as an S corporation then it would pay 1.5% of the net income or $800, whichever is higher.
+However, if this LLC is taxed as an S corporation, then it would pay 1.5% of the net income (profits) or $800, whichever is higher.
 Using the example above California’s franchise tax would be $800 versus $6,800.
-Therefore the lesson is that you might be forced into electing S corporation status in California just to avoid its silly gross receipts tax.
+Therefore, the lesson is that you might be forced into electing S corporation status in California just to avoid its silly gross receipts tax.

-To complicate things even more, you have to apply nexus rules to all this.
+To complicate things even more, you must apply nexus rules to all this.
 You might not be subjected to another state’s franchise or business tax if you don’t have an economic or physical presence in that state.

 The issue of state business taxes and nexus is discussed in nauseating detail later in a chapter dedicated to state nexus.
-More buzzwords such as economic presence, throwback rules, tangible personal property, commerce and due process clauses, etc. Bottom line- talk to your nexus experts at the Watson CPA Group to nail this down.
+More buzzwords such as economic presence, throwback rules, tangible personal property, commerce and due process clauses, etc. Bottom line- talk to your nexus experts at WCG CPAs & Advisors to nail this down.
+It is extremely tricky, and states are extremely aggressive.